github/opensource.guide/_articles/building-community.md

 <aside markdown="1" class="pquote">
   <img src="https://avatars3.githubusercontent.com/u/1038121?v=3&s=460" class="pquote-avatar" alt="avatar">
   Part of the reason why a voting system doesn't exist for Atom Issues is because the Atom team isn't going to follow a voting system in all cases.
-Sometimes we have to choose what we feel is right even if it is unpopular.
-What I can offer and pledge to do is that it is my job to listen to the community.
+Sometimes we have to choose what we feel is right even if it is unpopular. (...)
+What I can offer and pledge to do...is that it is my job to listen to the community.
   <p markdown="1" class="pquote-credit">
 — @lee-dohm on [Atom's decisionmaking process](https://discuss.atom.io/t/prioritize-issues-feature-requests-based-on-voting-system/27642/2)
   </p>